twindb-backup verify mysql --help

 If you don’t verify backups you may safely assume you don’t have them.

-It happens often that MySQL backups can be invalid or broken due to a software bug or some hidden corruption.
-If you are lucky enough hours and days will be needed to resurrect a database from a bad backup copy.
-If you ran out of luck quota – it may lead to data loss, hence it is very important to verify your backups.
-Far from all companies do backups, even less do verify them.
-To make the verification problem easier we have added a “verify” command to the TwinDB Backup Tool.
+It often happens that MySQL backups can be invalid or broken due to a software bug, or some hidden corruption.
+If you are lucky enough, hours and days will be needed to resurrect a database from a bad backup copy.
+If you ran out of luck quota, you may lose a lot of data.
+Hence the importance of data backup verification.
+Not many companies do backups, and even less verify them.
+To make the verification problem easier, we have added a “verify” command to the TwinDB Backup Tool.

 # twindb-backup verify mysql --help

 Usage: twindb-backup verify mysql [OPTIONS] [BACKUP_COPY]

 --dst TEXT Directory where to restore the backup copy [default:

 --hostname TEXT If backup_copy is latest this option specifies hostname

 where the backup copy was taken.

 backup_copyis a backup copy name.
 You can get it from the

 hostname– if you verify the backup on another machine, you have to specify what host the backup was taken from.
 If you run it without specifying the hostname, it will use the hostname of the local machine.